 Colors for marking the area are:

 Generally, most non-conduit electricity, telephone, and sewage lines are installed between two to three feet underground.
 Smaller water pipes may be buried as shallow as 2 feet, while larger sewage pipes and electrical lines must usually be installed 3 feet down or more.
-The exact depth requirements will depend on local regulations and soil conditions, so it’s essential to check with local authorities before a construction project involving pipelines or wires.
+The exact depth requirements will depend on local regulations and soil conditions, so checking with local authorities before a construction project involving pipelines or wires is essential.

 Do not forget that you must know the minimum digging depth for water pipes and some buried utilities.